-Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
-No one individual should represent a considerable concentration of power.
+Principle 3: There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.

 Mr. Tan Tin Yeow currently assumes the roles of both the Chairman and MD.
 He was re-designated from Chairman and Chief Executive Officer ("CEO") to Chairman and MD with effect from 8 September 2016.
 There is no change in Mr. Tan Tin Yeow's duties and responsibilities in the Group.
 The Group believes that a single leadership structure will facilitate the decision-making process in relation to business opportunities and operational matters.
 The Board is of the opinion that it is not necessary to separate the two (2) roles after taking into consideration the size and capabilities of the Board, and the size and operations of the Group.